mattabate/wordlist/README.md

 **[► Download the Wordlist (TXT)](PLACEHOLDER_LINK_TXT)**

-Welcome to the **Puzzle Constructor Wordlist** repository!
-This project provides a curated collection of words (originally ~130K, manually reduced and refined to ~120K) to help in creating crossword puzzles or other word-based puzzles.
+Welcome to my **Puzzle Constructor Wordlist** repository!
+This project provides a curated collection of words to help in creating crossword puzzles or other word-based puzzles.
 Additionally, it includes scripts and tools for scoring and filtering wordlists according to custom criteria.

+## Whats in this Repo?

+- A scored wordlist of 120,000 words.
+- A pretrained AI/ML model that scores words (based on my preferences).
+- A script for for training your own AI/ML models based on your preferences (you'll need examples of words you do and don't like).
+- A tool for quickly labeling training data, that allows you to see real published clues for the words in your wordlist.

 ## Table of Contents
 1. [Project Description](#project-description)